-There has never been a better time to be a writer.
-To get a book professionally published in the past, an aspiring author typically had to have numerous short stories published in various magazines and have an in with a publishing house before their manuscript would even be looked at.
+There has never been a better time to be a bestselling author.
+To get a book professionally published in the past, an aspiring author typically had to have numerous short stories published in various magazines and have an “in” with a publishing house before their manuscript would even be considered.

 Now, with NOOK Press™ print, anyone can be a published author.
-As with any art form, there is always immense talent brewing in the ranks, but without the proper professional connections, finding success in your chosen field is a daunting task that can last years or even decades.
-No longer thanks to the rise of indie ingenuity!
+As with any art form, there is always immense talent brewing in the ranks, but without the proper professional connections, finding success in your chosen field is a daunting task that can take years or even decades.
+No longer, thanks to the rise of indie ingenuity!